 - Approve and sign the Transaction Allocation Report

 - Immediately report abuse or misuse to P-Card Office

 - Collect P-Card from terminating/transferring employees and submit a final Transaction Allocation Report

 - Approve P-Card Application Form

 - Ensure Cardholders and Approvers understand P-Card Policies, Guidelines and Timetables

 Lost or stolen cards need to be reported immediately to both JPMorgan Chase 800.270.7760 (please provide the last four digits of your University ID number in lieu of your Social Security number) and the P-Card Administrator at firstname.lastname@example.org or 215.895.1280.

-Procurement Cards provide a convenient, efficient and managed approach for appropriate small dollar purchasing transactions.
-A Procurement Card is offered to the Cardholder to ease their administrative burdens related to Allowable Purchases.
+P-Cards provide a convenient, efficient and managed approach for appropriate small dollar purchasing transactions.
+A P-Card is offered to the cardholder to ease their administrative burdens related to Allowable Purchases.
 Using a P-Card reduces paperwork, the need for petty cash and cash exposure, allows an employee to deal directly with suppliers, decreases processing time, and eliminates the need for using and reimbursing personal funds.

 The P-Card is to only be used when the good or service needed is not available through the Smart Source Marketplace.
 It is to be used for legitimate business needs.
 This list is not exhaustive but provides commonly purchased items that are Allowable Purchases.